In Vivo Imaging System - Newton 7.0, Vilber

 • The fur of mice may mask your results particularly when detecting fluorescence in the blue-green spectrum.
 Consider to remove the fur by shaving and/or depilatory cream and/or to work in the red spectrum.

 • The tail of mice is highly autofluorescent.
-Consider to cover the tail with e.g. black paper (located on site) prior to imaging.
+Consider to cover the tail with e.g. black paper (located on site in drawer under Newton) prior to imaging.

 • In case of imaging in the abdominal region, consider emptying the bladder prior to imaging.
 Contact stable personnel for that matter.